Design and main ideas

 To allow implementing modulation techniques, support for lists within which modulating oscillators could be placed was then added to the parser and audio generation code, including support for nesting lists within lists.
 Such a list of oscillators is assigned in connection with a parameter for frequency, phase, amplitude, etc. for an oscillator – naturally such text is simply parsed with recursion.
 This was a fairly simple extension for the language, with time proceeding along a linear list of steps to take like before, though the data used in connection with each main node and time position may thereafter branch out – recursion also entering in how audio generation code handles what's configured to run, mirroring what's specified in the scripts.

 It was when trying to add more flexible syntax for timing, on top of that, that complexity first began to grow, and I had difficulty back then keeping it all working.
 The complexity of behavior and difficulty of getting it all right grew much faster than the code size.
-The design remained far too simple to include most of the classic main structure of compilers and interpreters, and I didn't have the experience to grow my own design well and make it maintainable.
+(I first tried to solve this, a little later, by moving in the direction of adding another stage of script processing between parsing and audio generation.
+Much later, I saw how to undo that and resimplify.)
+The design didn't include much of the classic structure of compilers and interpreters, and I didn't have the experience to grow my own design well and make it maintainable.
 The language also looked quite different from typical well-known and well-described paradigms.
+This is part of why added features hit a plateau fairly early on.

 Yet before complexity turns into a problem, in a small and tidy way it's very doable to support things like parallel audio generation (several "voices"), combined with a sequential "time separator", and a more flexible "insert time delay for what's placed after this" modifier.
 That kind of terse and simple language which a fairly trivial program can run could be ideal for growing into a flexible tone generator language.
 But there's a great, huge chasm between that and a powerful musical language.